rijksuniversiteit-groningen/b2-AssessmentTools/README.md

 - [User Manual](UserManual.pdf)

 ## Release Notes

+### 3000.180323
+(This is a pre-release)
+- Fix printing essay assignment submissions with subitems
+- Take menu item availability status into account in status indicator in exam scheduling

 ### 3000.180320
 (This is a pre-release)
 - Disallow copying essay assignments using course copy when 'Gradecenter' was deselected